BASNET - The UK BME Anti-Slavery Network

 BASNET - The UK BME Anti-Slavery Network is very concerned about the exploitation of workers in the UK's health and care sectors, particularly under government visa schemes.
 In a letter to the Home Secretary dated 9 February 2024 and co-signed by over 40 BASNET members and partners, we emphasised the pressing need for immediate action, framing the issue as a significant race-related problem requiring comprehensive solutions.
 Our letter outlined many instances of fraud, debt bondage, financial abuse and exploitation and proposed specific recommendations, including enhanced vetting for recruitment agencies and better support systems for victims.
 We asserted that the failure to act promptly may breach equality laws and exacerbate the already dire situation for migrant workers.
 BASNET invited a collaboration with the Home Office and other related agencies to discuss these pressing issues and explore viable solutions.
 As the fate and well-being of many hang in the balance, BASNET awaits a prompt and decisive response from the Home Office to rectify systemic inequalities and safeguard the dignity of those here to help contribute to the success of the UK's health and social care sector.

-Read our letter to the Home Secretary
+Read our letter to the Former Home Secretary

 Join BASNET - the UK BME Anti-Slavery Network